-The Estates Department run the Inn's extensive property, dating back over several centuries, between Fleet Street and the Embankment.
+The Surveyor's Department run the Inn's extensive property, dating back over several centuries, between Fleet Street and the Embankment.
 It comprises a large number of properties which are let out to barristers’ chambers and residential tenants, which provides the Inn with its main source of income.

 Banqueting & Venue Hire of the Hall, function rooms, accommodation and garden is available for private or corporate hire throughout the year via the Inn's Catering Department.
 The rooms are also used every weekday by members of the Inn.
 During legal terms there are dinners on certain nights and lunch is available every weekday for members of the Inns.

 The Inn’s Library is staffed by experienced information professionals and offers users access to a wide range of print and electronic resources in a comfortable working environment.
 Additional Library services include: AccessToLaw, a gateway site providing annotated links to selected UK, Commonwealth and worldwide legal websites; a Current Awareness Weblog covering legal news, new case law and changes in legislation; legal research FAQs; a document supply service for barrister members outside London, and Wi-Fi access.
 It also houses an important collection of manuscripts and historic letters including Edward VI’s Devise for the Succession (1553) and the earliest known depictions of the Royal Courts in session at Westminster (mid 15th century).